 Please review the new burn permit as some guidelines have been updated.
 Most notably, there is no slash burning from May through October.
 Slash is the tree limbs, pine needles, and fine fuels that are a byproduct of felling trees.
 Therefore, only whole logs and heavier fuels that do not give off a lot of ash are permitted for burning.

-Some helpful hints for maintaining and extinguishing a safe campfire are in this document: Campfires
+Some helpful hints for maintaining and extinguishing a safe campfire on private or public property are in this document: Campfires

 NWFPD’s Online Burn Permit System